 The overheating monitor lamp ("OVERHEAT") flash and the equipment cuts the output if the equipment is used excessively over the duty cycle or output.
 Then it is probable that overloading is the cause.
 Use within the rated duty cycle or output.
-(Refer to section "13.
-Troubleshooting" for Error Code Display.)
+(Refer to section "14.Troubleshooting" for Error Code Display.)

-• There may be a case that the lamp will not flash, depending on the welding type or the weather condition.
+• There may be a case that the lamp will not flash, depending on the weather condition.

-5-8.
+5-7.
 Frequency Selector